alixanderthegreat/education/go/welcome-to-tech-palace/notes.md

 I imagine that it will be helpful to think a little more deeply about how to manipulate the immutable; I guess, now having said that, we can make copies of the immutable that are manipulated as we please. 🤓

 It is nice to look over the test before beginning to see if there are commonalities as we proceed through the play.
 That way, we can establish some things at a higher level.

+I don't use ToUpper/ToLower very often... 🤔 I'm sure that I have, and it is probably on account of having to make some uniformity in string stroage...
+Yeah, this is interesting.
+I will have to consider more cases for why this might be helpful in the future.